pdffiller/qless-php/README.md

 ```
 Now you all job will be process without a worker, synchronously.

-**Note**: Use it feature for testing your job in development environment.
+**Note**: Use this feature for testing your job in development environment.

 ### Heartbeating